SeaQL/.github/profile/README.md

 A big thank to DigitalOcean who sponsored our server hosting and JetBrains who sponsored our IDE.

 SeaQL.org is an independent open-source organization run by passionate developers.
-If you enjoy using our libraries, a small donation will be greatly appreciated, and goes a long way towards sustaining the project.
+If you enjoy using our libraries, a small donation will be greatly appreciated, and goes a long way towards sustaining the organization.